progress bar

 Testers were sure about the changes to the date and time of the flight and the price difference.

-User test 2: Mid fidelity
+Prototype 2: Mid fidelity

 User test 2